 8. Learn from others in the industry

 Podcasts are a great way to listen and learn while driving to and from jobs.
 Tradify's podcast is made specifically for tradespeople looking to start or grow a business.
-Most phones have built-in apps for podcasts, or you can try Anchor.

 With 29 million podcast episodes available across all the different platforms, you’ll be sure to find something worth listening to.
 And, because it’s a growing medium for content, you won’t have to put up with too many ads.

 Behind the Tools with Tradify